sbellem/qtee/qtee.md

 ### Physical One-Way Functions
 A brief look into the pioneering work by Ravikanth Pappu on physical one-way functions in his [PhD Thesis](https://dspace.mit.edu/handle/1721.1/45499).

+### PUFs as Random Oracles
+A survey of PUF-as-a-random-oracle based protocols that implement cryptographic protocols like key exchange, bit commitment, and multi-party computation.

 ### Equivalence Relations between High Energy Physics and Cryptography
 [Black-Hole Radiation Decoding is Quantum Cryptography](https://arxiv.org/abs/2211.05491)